artsy/README/playbooks/engineer-workflow.md

 - All CI status checks should be green
 - Peril/Danger status checks should be green
 - At least one review _approval_ should have been submitted

-Since assignees are not explicitly expected to review, it's perfectly fine to both assign and request a review from the same person.

 **_Who should you assign and ask to review?_** You can ask yourself the following questions as a rubric: